KipronohVincent/Maze-Project/README.md

 - Disjoint-set data structure: The Kruskal algorithm (It is used to discover the shortest path between two points in a connected weighted graph.) used to generate a maze is implemented using the disjoint-set data structure.

-- Priority queue data structure: The A* algorithm used to solve the maze is implemented using a priority queue data structure.
+- Priority queue data structure: The  algorithm used to solve the maze is implemented using a priority queue data structure.

 - **Maze Feature**
     - Generate new layout "C"